 Our picturesque addiction treatment center in Fort Myers, Florida specializes in helping men overcome drug addiction and substance abuse.
 By customizing our service and treatment options for one demographic, we can provide the highest standards of care to each individual who comes through our doors.
 The founders of Calusa’s treatment centers have been through the struggle of addiction themselves and shaped a team that can share their coping mechanisms and strategies for long-term recovery.

-If you’ve been struggling with addiction to opioids, you’re probably in a vulnerable position.
+If you’ve been struggling with drug abuse or addiction to opioids, you’re probably in a vulnerable position.
 While it may seem as if drugs serve a necessary purpose in your life, they are actually holding you back.
 At Calusa Recovery in Southwest Florida, we create a personal care plan that is unique to your needs.
 A stay at our treatment facility could be the decision you make that leads to getting back on track to realizing your full potential and living your dreams.